eviallet/VelovWatcher/README.md

 * Ability to choose from any affiliated city in the world
 * Configure pinned stations/change current city at any time
 * Sort the stations manually and add separators
+* Show electrical bikes and exact rating (in % instead of 3 stars)
+* List all bikes available in stations

 # Coming soon
 * Homescreen widget to keep an eye without launching the app